The Look That Says "Of Course It Didn't Work"

 That terrifies me.

-And I’m learning that the terror is not a stop sign.
+And I’m starting to understand that that very terror is only information, not a stop sign.

 What ended this month

-I’m wrapping up a project at the end of January after months of effort.
-I deeply believed I was aligned with it, and gradually it became clear that the values I was orienting around weren’t the ones being enacted.
+I’ve been wrapping up a contract as January closes.
+Spent months contributing to a project I thought I was aligned with, and gradually it became clear that the values I was orienting around weren’t the ones being put into practice.

-What stood out to me was how clearly clarity came.
-There were surface-level reassurances that didn’t match what I was actually observing.
-Words that sounded “good” but felt inconsistent.
+What struck me was how clarity arrived indirectly rather than through honest conversation.
+Surface-level reassurances that didn’t match what I was observing.
+Words that sounded right but felt off.

 I’ve learned to pay attention to those moments.
 When someone keeps telling you everything is fine, but the actions tell a different story, that dissonance is information.